malwarebo/conductor/README.md

 ## Redis Cache Configuration

-GoPay uses Redis for caching to make things faster and reduce load on payment providers.
+Conductor uses Redis for caching to make things faster and reduce load on payment providers.
 You can customize the Redis setup through environment variables.

 ### Configuration Options